 - HUCTW Positions: When creating a job description for a HUCTW position, refer to the generic job descriptions as a guide.

-- You can also use ASPIRE to view similar jobs that have already been developed.
-To review existing jobs in ASPIRE, go to Harvard Jobs and click the Administrative/Staff link on the right side of the page.
+- You can also use Harvard Careers to view similar jobs that have already been developed.
+To review existing jobs in Harvard Careers, go to Harvard Jobs and click the Administrative/Staff link on the right side of the page.
 Do a search on jobs similar to the one you are trying to fill.
 You can use the descriptions for ideas in crafting your own.
-Be selective – not all ASPIRE job descriptions are well written.
+Be selective – not all Harvard Careers job descriptions are well written.

 Basic Qualifications are the minimum qualifications a an applicant must have in order to be considered for the position.
 These qualifications, which are discussed in more detail here, must be:

 - Non-comparative (e.g., three years’ experience in a particular position, rather than a comparative requirement such as “must have the most years’ experience among applicants”);

 - Objective (e.g., a Bachelor’s degree in accounting, but not a “technical degree from a good school”);

 - Relevant to the performance of the particular position; and